 Traces of dark red highlights on dark hair will never do you wrong.
 The reddish tone pops even brighter when styled with loose curls.

-This black and red hair color make an ombre color that matches a sleek or voluminous style.
-Customize your tresses with black red hair color, and give them a fiery touch.
+This black and red hair color makes an ombre dark red hair color that matches a sleek or voluminous style.
+Customize your tresses with black-red hair color, and give them a fiery touch.

 A dash of plum red shade will keep the depth of your natural black mane.
 This dark plum red hair is a total match for a straight, medium-length chop.

 What’s not to love about this dark cherry-red hair?
 The dark red is stylish and captivating, offering a flirty-looking finish.
 If you have a long haircut with blunt ends, style the mid-lengths with subtle waves for a soft movement.